 - Click Add All -> to have every default group added

-The list of groups that affect the proposal appear in the This Design column.
+The list of groups that affect the proposal appears in the This Design column.
 These groups are added in a number of different ways:

 - From the Master Group List as we described above